 "Popular" sources are publications like newspapers and magazines, that do not typically impose strict publishing guidelines on authors.
 When you are looking for opinion, news, entertainment or pop culture references, popular sources are your best bet.

 But, before you cite a popular source in your research paper for a class, double-check your assignment instructions or ask your instructor.
-If you've been asked to use peer-reviewed or scholarly sources only, click here for tips on tracking down those instead.
+If you've been asked to use peer-reviewed or scholarly sources only, click here for tips on finding these types of sources.

 The library's EBSCO and ProQuest databases will search both popular and scholarly articles, and they'll also let you specify what kind of article you need.